BioContainers/edu/series/faqs/30_docker-nutshell.md

 >What Docker image to build the container from, for example: **ubuntu**
 >The command you want to run inside the container when it is launched, for example: **/bin/bash**

+### DockerHub Automated Builds

+DockerHub provides limited resources for automated builds.
+Sometimes, depending on how your program compiles, you may end up having problems trying to build your image.
+Last time we checked, DockerHub is providing the following resources:

+* 2 hours
+* 2 GB RAM
+* 1 CPU
+* 30 GB Disk Space

+If you want to containerize your software, make sure that you are not using more than provided or else the image will not be available through the Docker Registry.

+## How to avoid Timeouts

+One of the problems are are facing with some images is the `TimeOut` error.
+This happens when the compilation time takes more than 2 hours.
+In order to avoid this, one strategy is to break your build in separate Dockerfile recipes, and then use the `FROM` command to import them.

 ## References:

 - [Understand Docker Architecture](https://docs.docker.com/engine/understanding-docker/)